Use Code

 Regulating glucose is critical—your body carefully monitors how much stays in your blood versus how much is taken in by your cells.
 When glucose rises, insulin is released from your pancreas.

 Insulin is the hormone that signals that it’s time to get sugar out of the blood.
-Once it moves into your cells, your blood sugar drops, and insulin should decrease as well.
+Once it moves into your cells, your blood sugar drops and insulin should also decrease.

-Ideally, your glucose should stay low while you sleep, but as it gets closer to morning, blood sugar can rise slightly as part of a normal wakening response.
+Ideally, your glucose should stay low while you sleep, but as it gets closer to morning, your blood glucose levels can rise slightly as part of a normal wakening response.
 This is known as the dawn phenomenon.

-With impaired fasting glucose, your body doesn’t process glucose normally.
-Instead, your morning blood sugar remains high.
+With impaired fasting blood glucose, your body doesn’t process glucose normally.
+Potential signals of impaired fasting glucose and high blood sugar (hyperglycemia) include, but are not limited to:

 What Causes Impaired Fasting Glucose?

-Impaired fasting glucose happens for two main reasons:
+Impaired fasting blood glucose happens for two main reasons:

 • Your body doesn’t make enough insulin